Bela Lugosi: Legacy

-Péter Müller's 1998 theatrical play Lugosi – the Shadow of the Vampire (Lugosi – a vámpír árnyéka) is based on Lugosi's life, telling the story of his life as he became typecast as Dracula and as his drug addiction worsened.
+Péter Müller's 1998 theatrical play Lugosi – the Shadow of the Vampire (Lugosi – a vámpír árnyéka) is based on Lugosi's life, focusing on his struggles with becoming typecast as Dracula and his worsening drug addiction.
 In the Hungarian production, directed by István Szabó, Lugosi was played by Ivan Darvas.

 In 2001, BBC Radio 4 broadcast There Are Such Things by Steven McNicoll and Mark McDonnell.
 Focusing on Lugosi and his well-documented struggle to escape from the role that had typecast him, the play went on to receive the Hamilton Deane Award for best dramatic presentation from the Dracula Society in 2002.

 On July 19, 2003, German artist Hartmut Zech erected a bust of Lugosi on one of the corners of Vajdahunyad Castle in Budapest.

 The Ellis Island Immigration Museum in New York City features a live 30-minute play that focuses on Lugosi's illegal entry into the country via New Orleans and his arrival at Ellis Island months later to enter the country legally.

-In 2013 the Hungarian electronic music band Žagar recorded a song entitled "Mr. Lugosi", which contains a recording of the voice of Bela Lugosi.
+In 2013, the Hungarian electronic music band Žagar recorded a song entitled "Mr. Lugosi", which contains a recording of Bela Lugosi's voice.
 The song was a part of the Light Leaks record.

-According to Paru Itagaki, the creator of the Japanese manga/anime Beastars, the main character Legoshi was inspired by Bela Lugosi (regarding the similar-sounding names).
+Legoshi, the main character of the Japanese manga/anime Beastars, was named in honor of Bela Lugosi.

 In 2020, Legendary Comics published an adaptation of Bram Stoker's 1897 Dracula novel, which used the likeness of Lugosi.